-In a recent post, we considered commercial entities supporting the development of induced pluripotent stem cell (iPSC) therapies.
-It is also important to consider the government and academic entities driving forward therapeutic progress with the cell type.
+There are diverse and ever-growing number of commercial entities supporting the development of induced pluripotent stem cell (iPSC) therapies.
+However, there are also government and academic entities who are pursuing therapeutic progress with the cell type.

-The primary non-commercial institutions working toward this goal are:
+The most notable institutions working toward this goal are:

 - RIKEN Center in Kobe, Japan